IT disaster recovery solution isn't up to scratch

 What are the opportunities?

 With modern technology, the council could be resuming 100% productivity of their critical services within an hour and although many think this it budget prohibitive, cloud solutions like Pre-recovery make this feasible.
+If budgets don’t allow then a more simple Veeam online backup solution with independent DR experts working on the recovery would have made the return to service much faster.
 It may be that this incident causes not just South Oxfordshire District Council to rethink their disaster recovery solutions.

 By Beth Baxter